 - Only click & scroll sessions: This should generally be turned ON to ensure you only capture sessions with activity.
 There is nothing to review if they aren’t active.

 - Only 30s+ sessions: This is default OFF, but turning it on will depend on the site and what you’re looking at.

 Within Hotjar, we are able to capture videos of real users using the site.
 Within the interface, we are able to filter by pages visited, number of pages visited, time on site, device type, browser, operating system, date, and more.

-Recordings are an extremely valuable tool to watch and understand how users are interacting with areas of the site.
+Recordings are an extremely valuable tool to understand how users are interacting with areas of the site.
 With the ability to filter by pages viewed, browsers, and device type, we can dig deep and analyze how specific types of users are interacting with specific pages on site.

 Conversion funnel reports, form analysis, feedback polls and surveys are advanced features within Hotjar.
 These can also be useful for determining whether or not users are finding what they need on the site, where drop offs occur during form completion, and more.

 Why user input options matter to your business